 If your landlord sends your account to a collection agency, it can have a significant impact on your credit score.
 Collection accounts can stay on your credit report for up to seven years and can lower your credit score by up to 100 points.

 If you receive a notice from a collection agency, it’s important to take action.
-You can dispute the debt if you believe it’s inaccurate or negotiates a payment plan with the collection agency.
+You can dispute the debt if you believe it’s inaccurate or negotiate a payment plan with the collection agency.
 Paying off the debt can help improve your credit score over time.

 The Importance of Renter’s Insurance

-Renters insurance can also help protect your credit score in the event that you need to break your lease.
+Renters insurance can also help protect your credit score if you need to break your lease.
 Renters insurance can cover the cost of damages or liabilities that occur in your apartment, such as fire, theft, or water damage.
-Having renters insurance can help protect you from unexpected expenses that could lead to missed rent payments.

 The Role of Credit Monitoring in Protecting Your Credit Score